 We insisted that he stays in the hospital the entire time:

 He was the Little Daddy, and he knew that he needed to be around when the baby was born.
 The day of the delivery was sudden, and we were lucky that he was around and could stay back with special permission.
 He wheeled his Mumma till the door of the pre-op area and waved to Papa as he accompanied her inside.

 It was the first time that he lay awake till 3 am just to hear the news.
 I am told that when my husband entered the hospital room without me, Abhu rushed to him.

 Papa said, “You got a baby sister.”

 DURING HOMECOMING AND LIFE WITH THE NEW BABY

 Preparing for homecoming:

-We spoke to each and every guest before they visited us.
-They were specifically instructed to first congratulate Abhimanyu on becoming a Little Daddy.
+We spoke to every guest before they visited us.
+I specifically instructed them were specifically to first congratulate Abhimanyu on becoming a Little Daddy.
 We also told them to ask Abhimanyu to introduce them to the new baby.
 One more thing that we did, we shamelessly told friends and family that if they were getting something for the new baby, they needed to get something small for Abhimanyu.
 The plan was to edify the elder child and then involve him while they dote on the younger one.

 There was a cupboard full of gifts that Baby Santa got for Little Daddy.
 So apart from the gifts during homecoming, each time a guest forgot to get a gift for Little Daddy, Baby Santa gifted Abhu something from the cupboard.
 Life was awesome because the baby cared for Little Daddy Abhu.